J-SMX/Project-code-snipits/ReadMe.md

 ## Report Tasks

-- **Function Analysis**: Choose one function you implemented; include its code, describe key design decisions, draw its Spark DAG (lineage graph), and identify **narrow vs. wide dependencies**.
+- **Function Analysis**: Choose one function implemented; include its code, describe key design decisions, draw its Spark DAG (lineage graph), and identify **narrow vs. wide dependencies**.

 - **Network Slice Analysis**: For a 12-month period between Jan 2000–Mar 2002:
   - Test the **80/20 rule** (Pareto principle): Do ~20% of users account for ~80% of communication?